Iftakharpy/selfevaluation-tool/SRS.md

 - Teachers can create/edit surveys, add questions, and map them to courses/skills.
 - Questions can be multiple-choice, input, or range.
 - Questions can be randomized or dynamically shown based on previous answers.
+- Teachers should have the ability to copy survey link and shared to students

 ### 2.3 Assessment Flow
 - Students access the survey via a link in the program description (active during enrollment).